-The following product backlog example was written for the Scrum Alliance website in 2006.
-This product backlog lists everything that the product owner and Scrum team feels should be included in the software they are developing in a Scrum environment.
+The following product backlog example was written to describe initial functionality for the Scrum Alliance website.
+It lists everything that the product owner and Scrum team feels should be included in the software they are developing in a Scrum environment.

 - As a site member, I want to describe myself on my own page in a semi-structured way.
 That is, I can fill in predefined fields, but also have room for a free-text field or two.
 (It would be nice to let this free text be HTML or similar.)